-Purpose: A safety plan is an intervention parents or caretakers can use to protect their child when there is an identified danger indicator present.
-The parent or caretaker chooses to use the safety plan to keep their child safe.
+Purpose: A safety plan is an intervention parents or caretakers can use to protect their child when an identified danger indicator is present.
+The parent or caretaker uses the safety plan to keep their child safe.

 WHAT HARM HAS OCCURRED?